TARBOO 2026

 -

-There is a daily parking fee at TARBOO.
-Please follow the ticket link to see prices.
+Parking is included in all festival passes.
+Please note that parking is limited, and we do encourage carpooling when possible.
 In/out privileges are allowed, however space is not guaranteed in the main parking lot upon return.
 Returning vehicles may be directed to the overflow parking lot.
-Parking should be purchased in advance and all parking pass sales are final.

 -

 Yes.
 Re-entry is allowed.
-If you paid for parking, keep your parking pass with your vehicle for re-entry.
-Returning vehicles may be directed to the overflow parking lot.
+Returning vehicles may be directed to the overflow parking lot depending on availability.

 -